infinum/wordpress-handbook/Development environment/Vagrant setup.md

 cd vagrant-local
 ```

 This will clone the official VVV repository to your `vagrant-local` folder in the home folder.
-If you want latest updates and features, it's recommended to switch to the `develop` branch instead of the `master` branch.
+If you want the latest updates and features, it is recommended to switch to the `develop` branch instead of the `master` branch.

 Before starting VVV, go to `Vagrantfile` and uncomment the `config.vm.network :public_network` line.
 This will enable you to debug across devices later on.

-You can either set up your custom sites by creating a copy of the `vvv-config.yml` file and renaming it to `vvv-custom.yml`, or you can just start vagrant.
+You can either set up your custom sites by creating a copy of the `vvv-config.yml` file and renaming it to `vvv-custom.yml`, or you can just start Vagrant.

 While in your `vagrant-local` folder, type

 `vagrant up`

-This will set up VVV for the first time.
+This will set VVV up for the first time.
 This may take some time (about 10 minutes on an average network).
 While VVV is setting up, you can read the rest of this handbook.

 What Vagrant is actually doing is downloading a packaged box with the Ubuntu virtual machine and caching it for future use.
 After downloading, it will provision the running script that will download other packages necessary for local development.